Gianni Infantino: The web of influence spun by Fifa’s re-elected president

 Sources in the successful 2026 bid say they feared they weren’t going to get over the line, when the voting started to turn.

-Many later took note of an instructive Vanity Fair piece, that reported that Jared Kushner had been crucial to winning 2026.
+Many later took note of an instructive Vanity Fair piece, which reported that Jared Kushner had been crucial to winning 2026.
 One of the magazine’s sources says Trump’s son-in-law took a surreptitious trip to Saudi Arabia and directly asked Mohammad bin Salman for Saudi Arabia’s vote.

-“He was asking for a very large thing—to vote for the U.S. instead of a more natural partner, in Morocco,” this person said.
-“And yet, they were very willing.”
+“He was asking for a very large thing – to vote for the US instead of a more natural partner in Morocco,” this person said.
+“And yet they were very willing.”

 Such accounts touch on another widespread criticism of Infantino, which is how willing he is to court autocrats.
-Many see it as going way beyond the realpolitik of the role.
-One of the most infamous photos in modern football is Infantino sat between Vladimir Putin and Bin Salman at the opening game of the 2018 World Cup.
+Many see this as going way beyond the realpolitik of the role.
+One of the most infamous photos in modern football is Infantino sat between Vladimir Putin and bin Salman at the opening game of the 2018 World Cup.

 “He is constantly distracted by wanting to be beside the most powerful people in the room,” one source says.

-Fifa would ask who else is he supposed to sit beside at such a fixture?
+Fifa would ask who else he is supposed to sit beside at such a fixture.

-Some of the perspectives may admittedly say more about these types of roles than Infantino himself.
+Some of the perspectives might admittedly say more about this sort of role than about Infantino himself.

-To be the president of a sporting body like Fifa or Uefa can be an intoxicating thing.
-It is all the pomp and circumstance of a head of state, but with none of the responsibility, or anything resembling a multi-party system that acts as a check.
+To be the president of sporting bodies such as Fifa or Uefa can be an intoxicating thing.
+It is all the pomp and circumstance of a head of state, but with none of the responsibility, or anything resembling a multiparty system that acts as a check.
 You instead have world leaders coming to you because you can bestow them with the power of football.
 A private jet can be summoned whenever.

-“You could argue, whatever Infantino’s personality, he has become a manifestation of the structure of Fifa,” one figure who knows him says.
+“You could argue that, whatever Infantino’s personality, he has become a manifestation of the structure of Fifa,” one figure who knows him says.
 “He’s also become a manifestation of the structural conflict that exists between Uefa and Fifa.”

-Many believe it is the source of these increasingly astounding comments on platforms like the European Parliament or the G2, and then Saturday’s press conference.
+Many believe this is the source of these increasingly astounding comments on platforms such the European Parliament or the G2, and then Saturday’s press conference.

 It has nevertheless led to growing talk that he’s taken on some of Blatter’s characteristics, but without some of the biggest negatives.

 There’s a belief that, like his predecessor, Infantino wants a Nobel Peace Prize.
-There’s talk of micromanagement of teams around him, and a lack of communication with the Fifa Council.
+There’s talk of micromanagement of teams around him and a lack of communication with the Fifa Council.

-The governing body themselves dispute that, and Infantino went for dinner with Council members as well as Uefa members on Thursday.
+The governing body itself disputes that, and Infantino went for dinner with council members as well as Uefa members on Thursday.

-Infantino will face the press on Saturday, where there will be more questions for compensation.
+Infantino was due to face the press on Saturday, where there will have been more questions about compensation.

 Both Fifa and Qatar have argued they are “complicated to design and administer”.
 No more so than a World Cup in an area the size of Dublin.
-A series of sources insist it is actually Qatar who are resistant to this, because they do not want to accept responsibility.
-The question left hanging there is why Fifa aren’t pushing on this.
+A series of sources insist it is actually Qatar that is resistant to this, because it does not want to accept responsibility.
+The question left hanging there is why Fifa isn’t pushing on this.

 It all loops back to the question about what Fifa and its president should actually be standing for, not to mention the World Cup itself.

-There is a growing argument, as with Uefa and the Champions League, that it is preposterous a global sporting body is competing in commercial space in that way; that they shouldn’t be promoting as well as governing - that there should be separation.
+There is a growing argument, as with Uefa and the Champions League, that it is preposterous a global sporting body is competing in commercial space in that way; that it shouldn’t be promoting as well as governing – that there should be separation.

 “I’ll say one thing,” one high-profile figure stresses.
 “Blatter, for all his faults, cared more about football.
 For Infantino, it’s all about himself.”